It has come to SimpleTire’s attention that Kenda Tire and Rubber Company has issued a recall on the following tires:

 In addition to helping shoppers identify online merchants that offer a great shopping experience, the Google Trusted Store badge gives users background on merchants--whatever their size--including ratings for on-time shipping and customer service.

 Simple Tire takes the pain of searching for tire vendors out of the process so you can get a great deal on your tires.
-Find a tire installer, get reviews of tire brands, and search for tires by vehicle, size, and ratio.
+Find a tire installation center, get reviews of tire brands, and search for tires by vehicle, size, and ratio.

-Because the Google Trusted Stores program helps shoppers buy online with confidence, Simple Tire is excited ...[more]Read More
+Because the Google Trusted Stores program helps shoppers buy online with confidence, Simple Tire ...[more]Read More

 Let’s face it – modern tire designs are much, much safer than the tires of a couple of generations ago.
 Rubber compounds are better, steel belted radials handle better and wear longer than older bias-ply tires, traction is better, tires are less prone to blowouts or failure, and performance during braking, acceleration and cornering is much improved over 60s- or 50s-era tires.
 Still, if you’re restoring a muscle car or vintage truck, you want tires that are appropriate as far as size and appearance for your vehicle (if it’s a British car, perhaps we should say “tyres”).